 Tickets required, available online or at the toll, $5-$15

 Cheyenne Mountain Zoo

 Because everything in Colorado Springs is exceptionally high, it should come as no real surprise that their zoo is the highest in the US.
 It sits at 6,800 feet above sea level and we imagine that carrying things up there must be pretty thirsty work.
-The zoo sits on Cheyenne Mountain (hence the clever name) and cover 140 acres of land in total.
+The zoo sits on Cheyenne Mountain (hence the clever name) and covers 140 acres of land in total.
 Don’t worry, though, only 20 of these are used for the exhibits.

 Note to visitors: we promise you won’t see any penguins waddling around downtown as they’re not native to Colorado.
-However, we can’t assure you won’t see a American Black Bear or a Black Widow Spider…
+However, we can’t assure you won’t see an American Black Bear or a Black Widow Spider…

 Tickets required, available online or from the box office, $0.75-$24.75

 Colorado Springs Fine Art Center